-For women it’s the time to get back to work or find a new career after the children are less demanding and for men it’s the time when the big question comes up:
+Being around 40 is a strange age for men and women.
+Statistics show that this is the time of life-changing decisions.
+For women, it’s the time to get back to work or find a new career after the children are less demanding, and for men, it’s the time when the big question comes up:

 “Is that all there is?”

-Most 40 to 50’s are starting to panic and randomly apply for any job that is not like their current in the hope that this will change everything.
+Most 40- to 50-year-olds are starting to panic and randomly apply for any job that is not like their current one in the hope that this will change everything.
 They get rejected over and over and assume that they are too old and stuck.
-In my experience this is rarely the case if a more strategic approach is taken.
+In my experience, this is rarely the case if a more strategic approach is taken.

-Sometimes going alone is the only option you can see to get the things you want to do.
+Sometimes starting out on your own is the only option you can see to get the things you want to do.
 But be prepared and get support right from the beginning.

 If you understand that then there is never a bad time for a life-changing decision.

 I personally believe that the way it currently goes, 40-year-olds have another 30-35 years of work in front of them.
 So be prepared for a long time ahead.
 Even though you’re just starting, your best times are still to come.

 What’s your future career going to look like?